uxjulia/ep-hero-grades-bot/README.md

 # Empires and Heroes Discord Bot

-A Discord bot that retrieves hero ratings and delivers them to a Discord channel.
+A personal Discord bot that retrieves hero ratings and delivers them to a Discord channel.
 Grades are based off of the original [Hero Grades compiled by members of 7DD](http://7ddgaming.com/2018/01/18/anchors-complete-guide-to-hero-grades/)

 [Join the Hiro Bot Discord Server](https://discord.gg/Geub8qs) to use the bot.

+Note: This bot is NOT meant for public installation.
+Please do not attempt to clone and run the bot without adding your own Airtable API key and Airtable database ID.
+You are more than welcome to use this repo as a starting point for your own bot, but I cannot provide any technical support.

 ### Available Commands